LisaHJung/O4B/README.md

 //in the project directory
 docker compose down && docker compose up --build
 ```

+The traces from the app should now be sent to the OTel collector with the new configuration that further processses the traces before they are sent to Jaeger.

 **Refresh the Roll the Dice app page multiple times to send traces to the OTel collector**

 Take a look at the terminal that is running Docker which should be displaying the OTel collector logs.
 You should be able to see the traces being sent to the OTel collector.